PlasmaPy/PlasmaPy/docs/development/testing_guide.rst

   harder time isolating the problematic section of code.

-* **Write code that is easy to test.** It is easier to test short functions that do one thing than long functions that do many things.
+* **Write code that is easy to test.** It is easier to test short functions that do exactly one thing than long functions that do many things.

-* **Write tests that are easy to change.**
+* **Write tests that are easy to understand and change.**